 I try to always act and speak with intention and empathy.
 My failures, like my successes, are not extraordinary.

 If you want an answer more biographical than philosophical, I moved to Seattle after graduating with a degree in Physics.
 Since then, I've acquired an EMT certification and a black belt in my preferred form of martial arts.
-I don't know what (if anything) I want to do with that degree, but I'm dispatching ambulances for now.
+I don't know what, if anything, I'm going to do with these qualifications, but for now, I'm dispatching ambulances.

 Left to my own devices, I spend time playing games as often as I can find fellow-players, riding my bike around the city, and studying and teaching martial arts.

 I like to keep a few projects going.
 Right now, it's painting T-shirts and designing puzzles and games.

 Math, or something like it

 The art of losing (it isn't hard to master)

 Movies I like do at least one of the following: